poetteacherperformerscientistecologistwarpoet - home

 I am reliably told I have raised eyebrows at the Museum by NOT merely musing in corridors.
 I attempt to make inputs to the exhibit space which are linguistically exciting, and to initiate new literacy projects which will engage and delight all visitors regardless of age: it is important for the principle of a residency to survive its first resident!

-The Poetry Hunt at the Imperial War Museum ('Search and Create') 'involves poems hidden provocatively among the artefacts.
+The Poetry Hunt at the Imperial War Museum ('Search and Create') involves poems hidden provocatively among the artefacts.
 In designing the poems, I wanted texts that were varied, accessible, challenging yet fun, and able to shoulder a wide range of language-based activities.
 Each piece had to relate imaginatively to its exhibit, able to "draw out" (educare) a creative and empathetic response, particularly from children; and yet the poems had to maintain an authentic and novel presence in their own right.
 Poems were sited so that their discovery generated unusual postures (crouching, peering, etc), bringing a fresh and suggestive physicality to their reading.
 In every sense, then, I was at full stretch: how could a 'concrete' poem, consisting of a deranged 'sideways' couplet, embellish or subvert a fully-fledged Exocet missile?
 And why should it?
 As part of a generation which experiences the horror and fascination of war mostly through the cellophane of media representation, I was acutely aware of Seamus Heaney's advice not to "rampage permissively" in other people's tragedies.

 But multiple constraints are also multiplied opportunities, and while I wandered (palely loitering?) around the Museum balconies long after the public had been ushered out, poems did begin to suggest themselves, along with some unusual (if not unique) contexts.
 'Trench', for example, involves a telescopic sight, down which - invariably - children cannot resist looking.
 When they do, they read a poem on a distant pillar, fixed at about head height on a flight of stairs continually used by visitors.
 Here, the substance of the poem has been extended into the optical system of the telescopic sight, a move designed to both frame and modify the way the text is read.
 This telescopic situation becomes heightened through certain formal aspects of the poem, with the language conditioned by the new space.
 For instance, the hard end-rhymes emphasise a sniper-like scanning of the eye, while the familiar child-like naïvety of the opening lines (reminiscent of 'Twinkle Twinkle Little Star') suggests vulnerability together with an ironic sense of the morbidly sinister 'game' the soldiers are playing.
 These textual factors combine with the physical action of 'sighting the poem' to generate a matrix for reception far more resonant than that of the page alone.
 This kind of matrix is especially crucial in an environment where children are (perhaps understandably) not encouraged to touch.